 Faculty leaders are shaping tomorrow’s experts who will carry lessons learned today to inform and transform the future of early childhood studies.
 These emerging leaders in early childhood studies are receiving training and situated mentoring in recommended practices in early childhood research, policy and practice.

-Our competitively funded postdoctoral fellows program provides specialized expertise in early childhood research, practice and policy.
-Guided by research faculty, who are internationally recognized, fellows are trained in advanced research methods and participate in field-based experiences.
+Building off a postdoctoral research training fellowship program funded by the Institute of Education Sciences, our post-doctoral fellows program provides specialized training in early childhood research, practice, and policy.
+Guided by transdisciplinary research faculty who are internationally recognized, fellows are trained in advanced practices in early childhood studies, research methods and implementation science.

-A $1.2 million grant from the U.S. Department of Education’s Office of Special Education Programs provides five years in scholarship funding for Anita Zucker Center faculty to mentor 60 master’s students in the college of Education Unified Early Childhood Program.
+A $1.2 million grant from the U.S. Department of Education’s Office of Special Education Programs provides a 1-year federal scholarship and funding for center faculty to mentor 52 master’s students in the College of Education Unified Early Childhood Program.
 Graduates will teach young children with disabilities in the United States through a two-year service obligation.